Pytry/bootiful-war-deployment/README.md

     put any 'logging.*' values inside of it, nor should logback XML ever be placed in the 'main/resources' folders.
     If the configuration can or should be changed by operations or depending on whichever profile or environment it pertains to, then do not put default values inside the war.
-This "best practice" makes it easier to pinpoint errors that caused by invalid properties.
+This "best practice" makes it easier to pinpoint errors that are caused by invalid properties.
     - For the purposes of **testing only**, you can and should put the required configuration inside of the test/resources folder.